vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-registry/install-advanced-registry.md

 ## {heading(Installing add-on)[id=installing_addon]}

 {note:warn}
 When installing the add-on, [standard load balancers](/en/networks/balancing/concepts/load-balancer#types_of_load_balancers) will be created for them.

-Usage of this load balancer is [charged](/en/networks/vnet/tariffication).
+You get [charged](/en/networks/vnet/tariffication) for using them.
 {/note}

 [Several installation options](../../../../concepts/addons-and-settings/addons#features_of_installing_addons) are available for the add-on:

 - standard installation;
 - installation on dedicated worker nodes.

-Take into account the total [maximum system requirements](../../../../concepts/addons-and-settings/addons) of add-ons that will be placed on groups of worker nodes.
-If necessary, [perform manual scaling](../../../scale#scale_worker_nodes) groups of worker nodes or [set up automatic scaling](../../../scale#autoscale_worker_nodes) before installation.

 {tabs}